Authentication and Access

 client_secret | The client secret provided by Vertex for the custom integration | String, required |

-grant_type | The string client_credentials | String, required |
+grant_type | The grant type is the string client_credentials | String, required |

 Authorize a request